Building a proposal is just like building any other form template, with a few extra bells and whistles.

 Allow client to choose multiple packages - Check this to allow clients to select more than one package.
 Leave this unchecked to allow clients to select only one package on the entire proposal.

-Will this invoice have a payment schedule? - Select a payment schedule template here to automatically add it to the invoice.
-If you plan on sending your proposal through a workflow, leave this blank and set the payment schedule on the workflow template instead.
+Will this invoice have a payment plan? - Select a payment plan template here to automatically add it to the invoice.
+If you plan on sending your proposal through a workflow, leave this blank and set the payment plan on the workflow template instead.

 Step 6: Save, test, and send